 And worlds unknown receive him from our sight.

 With rhythmic lines such as these, it became clear that Wheatley possessed a special talent for poetic eulogy.
 Whitefield’s central message encouraged a self-driven religious experience, without regard to race, class, or gender, and Wheatley personally embraced it as such.
 In short, she understood Whitefield and the First Great Awakening as a kind of liberating theology which helped guide Christianized African-American slaves in their search for spiritual salvation.

 AAS holds two Wheatley poems in the manuscript collections [AAS online record].
 “To the University of Cambridge” is shown here (click on the image to enlarge), along with the attribution on the back.

 Although Wheatley died in 1784, many of her poems continued to be edited, revised, and updated over the next fifty years.
-In fact, AAS’s collection of editions of Wheatley’s writing cover the 18th, 19th, and 20th centuries [list of AAS online catalog records].
+In fact, AAS’s collection of editions of Wheatley’s writing covers the 18th, 19th, and 20th centuries.
 AAS specializes in preserving materials prior to 1876 and Wheatley’s writings certainly constitute an important part of the Society’s African-American resources.